XP-NETWORK/new-wiki/docs/xp/how-is-xp-network-different.md

 ---
-sidebar_label: "How is XP Network Different?"
+sidebar_label: "How is Quigon Different?"
 sidebar_position: 4
 ---

-# How is XP Network Different?
+# How is Quigon Different?

 <hr/>

 ## How is XP different from other NFT minting solutions?

-XP Network combines the power of Polkadot's Parachain and Substrate architecture to deliver an all-in-one solution to address problems plaguing today's NFT platforms whilst at the same time making it easy and seamless for anyone to launch an NFT collection in a matter of clicks.
+Quigon combines the power of Polkadot's Parachain and Substrate architecture to deliver an all-in-one solution to address problems plaguing today's NFT platforms whilst at the same time making it easy and seamless for anyone to launch an NFT collection in a matter of clicks.

-The primary advantages of building on XP Network are as follows:
+The primary advantages of building on Quigon are as follows:

 :::tip
 **No-code Tools** - Our no-code tools, such as our Application Editor, are second to none, whilst also offering a high degree of customization via our Smart Contract Editor to also satisfy seasoned blockchain developers.